Mini guide to

 3. Take notice: This is the mindfulness thing again!
 It’s another way of applying it throughout your day.
 Take time to look at things in your environment afresh…just notice how things actually are…

-4. Keep learning: If you do have any spare time, then this enforced period of being at home is a great chance to learn or develop new skills.
-There are tonnes of free online courses at the moment.
-Or it might be that this is a good time to pick up some activity that you used to enjoy doing but have neglected for a while (e.g. playing a musical instrument, knitting, etc.)
+4. Keep learning: If you have any spare time, learning or developing new skills can provide a powerful boost to wellbeing.
+There are a great many free online courses.
+Or perhaps you might want to pick up some activity that you used to enjoy doing but have neglected for a while (e.g. playing a musical instrument, knitting, etc.)

-5. Give: Again, if you have spare time, you may feel able to offer your support to others who may need it – like giving people a call to check if they are OK.
-Doing something for someone else sometimes really helps take the focus away from your own concerns, at least for a while.
+5. Give: Again, if you have spare time, you may feel able to offer your support to others who may need it.
+Being of service to someone else sometimes really helps take the focus away from your own concerns, at least for a while.

-We don’t pretend that all the above will solve some real-world challenges you may be facing.
-However, if you are able to take basic good care of your mind and body by following some of the wisdom above, then you are far more likely to be in a good overall state to deal with difficulty and to make good decisions about how to respond best.
-We wish you all the best through this challenging time.
+We hope you’ve found this short guide helpful.
+We don’t pretend that it will solve some real-world challenges you may be facing.
+However, we know from our experience working with many people over the years that if you are able to take basic good care of your mind and body by following some of the wisdom above, then you are far more likely to be in a good overall state to deal with difficulty and to make good decisions about how to respond best.
+We wish you all the best.